 It’s easy to feel overwhelmed when you first get involved in crypto, but trading cryptocurrency isn’t as difficult or daunting as many might think.
-Advancements in blockchain technology, coupled with mainstream crypto companies, have made the cryptocurrency market more accessible than ever.
+Advancements in blockchain technology, coupled with mainstream crypto companies and decentralized applications such as ShapeShift have made the cryptocurrency market more accessible than ever.
 Trade bitcoin and other digital currencies for the first time by following the steps below.
-You’ll learn about popular crypto asserts, how to set up a wallet, start crypto trading, and stay secure.
+You’ll learn about popular crypto assets, how to set up a wallet, start crypto trading, and stay secure.

 How to Trade Cryptocurrency in 4 Easy Steps